gutbug/SecPrin-obfuscation-research-project/index.md

 layout: default
 ---

-# Malware Obfuscation — Research Notes
+# Hidden in Plain Sight - An Overview of Malware Obfuscation

 This site is for **personal educational research**.
 It includes conceptual notes and a small **client-side** steganography demo that runs entirely in your browser.